 [H2] Example: Wrong-Side Surgery

 Suppose today an individual had a wrong-side surgery, but there is no history of wrong-side surgery for any other patient in the last 10 years.
-If an event has occurred once in the last decade, then 3,649 days passed before the event has occurred.
+If an event has occurred once in the last decade, then 3,649 days have passed before the event has occurred.
 Then, the daily probability of the event is 1 in 3,649, which is a very small probability indeed.
-Despite the fact that this probability is very small, we are confident about its accuracy because we have not observed the event more than once in 3650 days of observations.
+Despite the fact that this probability is very small, we are confident about its accuracy because we have not observed the event more than once in 3,650 days of observations.
 We have plenty of observations but only one case in which the wrong-side surgery has occurred.
-The assumption of Bernoulli distribution and repeated trials of daily Bernoulli events allows us to estimate days until the first occurrence of wrong-side surgery as a geometric density function.
+The assumption of Bernoulli distribution and repeated trials of daily Bernoulli events allows us to estimate the days until the first occurrence of wrong-side surgery as a geometric density function.

 [H2] Example: Privacy Violations

 Suppose we want to understand how privacy violations are occurring in our facility.
-All we have is date of incidents.
+All we have are dates of incidents.
 From these dates, we can calculate the daily probability of various privacy violations, assuming a geometric distribution.
-Suppose the data show that incidents of disgruntled employees selling information had occurred on May 11, 2010, and November 22, 2013, creating 1,290 days until the next occurrence of this event.
+Suppose the data show that incidents of disgruntled employees selling information occurred on May 11, 2010, and November 22, 2013, creating 1,290 days until the next occurrence of this event.
 The dates of incidents of a clinician discussing patient information in a social gathering were December 5, 2015, and December 26, 2016, with 387 days between events.
 Taken as a whole, privacy violations happened on May 11, 2010; November 22, 2013; December 27, 2015; December 5, 2016; November 22, 2016; and December 27, 2016.
 There were 938 days between the first two dates, 352 days between the next two dates, and 35 days between the last two dates.
 On average, the next privacy violation occurs in (938 + 352 + 35) ÷ 3 = 442 days.
 The daily probability of privacy violation is 1/442 = 0.0023.
 As seen in this analysis, geometric distribution allows us to easily quantify the daily probability of various events.
 We can conclude that the sale of information is rare, while privacy violation in social gatherings is more common.
 These statistics can help set priorities for where the organization should focus its prevention efforts.

 [H1] Time-Between Charts